laszlomdrsz/apexlab-movies/README.md

 ## Viewing the project

-The app is available on [https://apexlab-movies.herokuapp.com/](https://apexlab-movies.herokuapp.com/) (can be a bit slow to start).
+The app is available on [http://apexlabs.webfejlesztomentor.hu/](http://apexlabs.webfejlesztomentor.hu/).

 ## Starting the project locally